icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Chocolatey](https://github.com/chocolatey/choco) - like `yum` or `apt-get`, but for Windows.
 * [Wax](https://marketplace.visualstudio.com/items?itemName=TomEnglert.Wax) - An interactive editor for WiX projects.
 * [Onova](https://github.com/Tyrrrz/Onova) - An unopinionated auto-update framework for desktop applications.

+## Interactive programming

+* [.NET Interactive](https://github.com/dotnet/interactive) - .NET Interactive takes the power of .NET and embeds it into your interactive experiences.

 ## Internationalization